cicd-lectures/autosrv/README.md

 - An unrestricted Internet access (to download Docker images and go modules)
 - By default, the autosrv stack is published to `localhost`.
 If you plan to use another domain `<hostname>`:
   - Ensure that the domain `<hostname>` points to the public IP of your Docker Engine through `/etc/hosts` or through DNS
-  - Use the environment variable `AUTOSRV_HOSTNAME` (either export it on your shell, or change the default value in the file `.env`) to specify the new domain `<hostname>` instead of `localhost`.
+  - Use the environment variable `AUTOSRV_HOSTNAME` (either export it on your shell, or change the default value in the file `dev.env`) to specify the new domain `<hostname>` instead of `localhost`.
   - Replace any occurence of `localhost` by `<hostname>` on the new instructions.
 - Docker Engine 20.03+ is installed and running with: